Reviewey scoring

 The score, in one sentence

-Your score is the average rating across every approved review of you, normalised to a 0-100 scale, weighted toward more recent jobs.
+Your score is the average category rating across approved reviews of you, normalised to a 0-100 scale.

 • Moderation before scoring.
 A review can be visible or pending moderation, but it only affects the score once it has passed the approval checks.